6a74/WealthOptimizer/README.md

   post-retirement/pre-RMDs period.
 I understand that will not work for everyone.
 * During RMDs, you will withdrawal at least your standard deduction.
 This is amount is taxed at 0%.
-* RMDs transferred to a taxable account, where it will grow at the same interest rate as retirement accounts.
+* RMDs are transferred to a taxable account, where it grows at the same interest rate as retirement accounts.

 ### Other

 * Interest is applied at the end of each year.
 * The "market" has no volatility.
-Investments will grow at a steady rate.
+Investments grow at a steady rate.
 * Divorce is not possible.
 Once you are married, you are stuck that way.
 * Taxable investments are never sold and therefore capital gains is take taken into account.
 I could see myself adding a "yearly cost of living" option and intelligently withdrawing from the best account.
-In this situation, capital gains could be included.
+In this situation, capital gains could be calculated and included.

 ## Figures